What Is Wanderlust? Let Me Tell You A Story, Then You'll Know!

-I had been chasing a digital career and just landed an opportunity, at the age of 22 that most people would love to have, at the peak of the career.
+I had been chasing a digital career and just landed an opportunity, at the age of 22 that most people would love to have, at the peak of their career.

 Everything was supposed to be perfect.

-I got tired, for no reason, I spend most of my time staring out the window.
+I got tired, for no reason, I spent most of my time staring out the window.